MxPerrot/MxPerrot/README.md

   <h2>About me</h2>

+  About Me

-  I'm a student at the [IUT of Lannion](https://iut-lannion.univ-rennes.fr/), France.<br>Currently working on my [Bachelor of Computer Science](https://iut-lannion.univ-rennes.fr/informatique)
+  I'm a student at the [IUT of Lannion](https://iut-lannion.univ-rennes.fr/), France, currently working on my [Bachelor of Computer Science](https://iut-lannion.univ-rennes.fr/informatique).

+  I specialize in data administration, management, and AI, but I also love working with APIs and web technologies to visualize and manage data.
+Full-stack projects are especially fun for me, as they bring together different aspects of development into something tangible and interactive.

+  Beyond data, I have a strong interest in physics simulations, whether for video games or pure curiosity.
+I’ve experimented with designing a 2D planetary system simulator and can’t wait to take it into 3D.

+  I draw a lot of inspiration from creators like [Sebastian Lague](https://www.youtube.com/c/SebastianLague), whose approach to game development and simulations fascinates me, and [Science Étonnante](https://www.youtube.com/c/ScienceEtonnante), who blends physics, mathematics, and Python in an engaging way.

+  I also enjoy exploring and understanding fundamental algorithms—recently, I’ve been working with raycasting, which has been a fun challenge.

   <h2>I'm currently working on</h2>